-- Teams will be awarded material efficiency points based on their utilization of the above provided materials.
-The materials NOT used will be measured and their remaining point value calculated, with a maximum award of 1,000 points per team.
+- Teams were awarded material efficiency points based on their utilization of the above provided materials.
+The materials NOT used were measured and their remaining point value calculated, with a maximum award of 1,000 points per team.

 Artistic Competition (1,000 points available)

-Each boat will be judged on the following criteria:
+Each boat was judged on the following criteria:

 - Originality/creativity (200 pts.)